-Learn more about the new way to get Medicaid health care in North Carolina
+Learn about the new way to get Medicaid services in North Carolina.

-Individuals who get services through the programs listed below will not need to choose from the four health plans listed above.
-They will stay enrolled in NC Medicaid Direct.
+Some Medicaid beneficiaries do not need to enroll in a Standard Plan.
+Individuals who get services through the programs listed below do not need to choose from the health plans listed above.
+For now, they will stay enrolled in NC Medicaid Direct.

 - Community Alternatives Program for Children (CAP/C)